-In the six weeks prior to matriculation, FlexMed students who have not had advanced science courses will be required to participate in our Summer Enrichment Program (SEP) that will provide them with basic competency in cell biology, biochemistry, and organic chemistry.
+In the six weeks prior to matriculation, FlexMed students who have not had advanced science courses (specifically organic chemistry and biochemistry) will be required to participate in our Summer Enrichment Program (SEP) that will provide them with basic competency in cell biology, biochemistry, and organic chemistry.

 Admitted students will be required to achieve a 'B' in all required courses, will be expected to maintain a cumulative GPA of 3.5, and will not be permitted to take the MCAT.